oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 ("repo")](https://docs.github.com/en/repositories/creating-and-managing-repositories/about-repositories).
 The environment grows over time with forks of the repo created by contributors.
-The process for establishing and initializing the development environment is illustrated in the figure below and described in the following sections.
+The process for establishing and initializing the development environment is illustrated in Figure 1 and described in the following sections.
 The process utilizes the GitHub repository branching concept further described in [section 4.3.3](#433-configure-repository)

 ### Figure 1: New Work Product Launch
+_(source: sources/work-product-init.plant.txt)_

 ![Work Product Launch](images/work-product-initiation.png)

 ### 4.3.1 Request Template